 The menu will be inspired by the hottest viral food trends on TikTok, an extremely popular category on their platform.

 TikTok, with over 1 billion users, provides a space for creators to post food videos — from innovative recipes to cooking hacks.

-The menu will celebrate creators while offering restaurants across the country the opportunity to opt-in and become a market partner, the company announced in a statement.
+The menu will celebrate creators while offering restaurants across the country the opportunity to opt in and become a market partners, the company announced in a statement.

 TikTok and VDC will reportedly open around 300 locations across the US to start but plan on expanding to around 1,000 by the end of 2022.

 “Working with the team at TikTok on development of the menu and the whole vibe of this brand has been so energizing, and I am thrilled to reveal our newest VDC concept today, TikTok Kitchen, which will be our first with an ever-changing menu,” said VDC co-founder, Robert Earl.

 “When we launched MrBeast Burger last December, we were in uncharted territory.
 Now, one year in, MrBeast Burger is seen as the absolute prime mover in the virtual space, with locations continuing to open throughout the US and internationally, and we believe TikTok Kitchen is right up there in the same stratosphere,” he added.